jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-07-16-odctl-open-data-stack/index.md

   - JaehyeonKim
 images: []
 description: |
-  Provisioning a local data platform usually means fighting dependency conflicts, port clashes, and brittle Docker Compose files. odctl is a small CLI that turns Kafka, Flink, Spark, Trino, Iceberg, Airflow, and a full MLOps and observability suite into a cohesive stack you can launch with a single command.
-Now available on PyPI.
+  odctl is a CLI on PyPI that launches Kafka, Flink, Spark, Trino, Iceberg, Airflow and an MLOps and observability suite as one local stack.
 ---

 Anyone who has tried to stand up a realistic data platform on their laptop knows the pain.
 You want Kafka talking to Flink, Spark writing to Iceberg, Trino querying the result, and maybe a catalog and a lineage tool watching over all of it.
 What you actually get is an afternoon lost to dependency conflicts, port clashes, and a Docker Compose file that grows a new bug every time you touch it.